-How you can help: Consider whether it’s important for your child to have the barefoot experience.
-If not, let him wear shoes or socks on the grass and sidewalk.
-Buy an inexpensive pair of sneakers that he can get wet.
-He can wear them at the beach and poolside.
+How you can help: Consider whether the barefoot experience is really important.
+If not, let kids wear shoes or socks on the grass and sidewalk.
+Maybe you can find an inexpensive pair of sneakers that can get wet.
+Kids can wear them at the beach and poolside.

-How you can help: Take your child shopping for sandals.
-He can try them on, walk in them, and even smell them if he needs to.
-Look for alternative types of shoes that might work better, such as slides, garden clogs or water shoes.
+How you can help: Take kids shopping for sandals.
+They can try them on, walk in them, and even smell them.
+Look for alternative types of shoes that might work better, such as slides, garden clogs, or water shoes.

-The challenge: Applying sunscreen can be hard when your child doesn’t like being touched.
+The challenge: Applying sunscreen can be hard when kids don’t like being touched.
 Sticky lotions and tickly spray sunscreens can also overwhelm kids with sensory issues.
 The strong smells can be an issue too.

-How you can help: Buy sunscreen wipes instead of lotions.
-Or try using color-fading sunscreen so your child can see when you’re almost done.
+How you can help: Try sunscreen wipes instead of lotions.
+Or try using color-fading sunscreen so kids can see when you’re almost done.
 It may also help younger kids if you describe what you’re doing as you do it.
 For example: “I’m going to put some on your legs now.
 This may tickle your knee.”
 Encourage older kids to put on sunscreen while you supervise.